crimsonvanitas/linuxloops/Install-with-linux.md

 # Before you start

+Semi-private repo to recover things.
+This repository is only meant for my eyes, but as I'm a noob to Github, I haven't managed to make private repos yet.

 LinuxLoops can only boot from unencrypted ext4 partitions so make sure that the destination partition is in ext4 format.

 # 1st method: Using your installed Linux distro grub as bootloader (Boot the image from HDD)